anhphan2705/im_pidnet/README.md

 ## Overview

 This implementation leverages the mmsegmentation framework to provide a flexible and powerful setup for training and evaluating PIDNet models.
-The repository includes configurations, training scripts, and inference tools.
+The repository includes configurations, training scripts, and significantly improved inference tools.

 ## Installation